letehaha/cctest/README.md

 Now, application is running on ```http://localhost:8080```

 For login in application you can enter a default user data (```login: test, password: test```) or create a new user.
+___
+At the moment, you can't add/remove events from calendar.
+Also, you can't to export data in JSON.
+This will be added soon.